SamBurgess93/GamerHub/README.md

 7. Be able to delete all the reviews.
 8. Be able to delete all the games.
 9. Be able to delete all the profiles.

+### Development Planes

+In order to design and create the GamerHUB, the developer distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:

+<strong>1. <u>Strategy</u></strong>

+The GamerHUB is an online platform to access reviews of various video games with front-end and back-end functionality, developed using HTML, JavaScript, CSS, Python, Flask, and MongoDB.
+The main objective is to create a platform which is intuitive and allows the user to easily navigate and find reviews for their favourite games.